 Australia.
 Famous for kangaroos, koalas and a whole host of weird and wonderful wildlife.
 Famous for its great surf, awesome beaches, and a fascinating under-water world.
 Famous for its vast wildernesses, breathtaking scenery and iconic sights.
 Famous for its big cities and its laid-back attitude.
 Famous for its Aboriginal heritage, its convict past and its vibrant present.
 While it might be far away, Australia offers one hell of a trip!
 So, what are the must-sees for the ultimate Australian holiday?

 Also known as Ayres Rock, Uluru is one of the most recognisable sights in Australia.
 Located in the Northern Territory, Uluru can be reached by plane from most Australian cities, or if you’re feeling brave, head off on a 4WD adventure.
-Accommodation in the area ranges from budget to luxury, so you will have no problems booking a stay at any number of great hotels.
+Accommodation in the area ranges from budget to luxury, so you will have no problems booking a stay at any number of great hotels, like at accorhotels.com.au as an example.
 Take a guided tour of Uluru, Kata Tjuta, and the National Park, and learn more about the Aboriginal cultural significance of the area.
 Get your camera ready at sunrise and sunset – you’ll need it!

 Dive the Great Barrier Reef